 In January 1692 two young girls began suffering from fits, uncontrollable screaming, and body contortions.
 A local doctor diagnosed the girls' conditions as the work of witches, although toxicologists in recent history have offered a more palatable explanation, believing the girls were poisoned by a specific type of fungus that was found in their food supply.
 Symptoms of ingesting the fungus explained the girls' responses (i.e. muscle spasms, delusions, etc).

-More young women began mirroring the symptoms and by February, three women were accused of bewitching the two young girls: a Caribbean slave named Tituba, a homeless beggar named Sarah Good, and an impoverished elderly women named Sarah Osborn.
+More young women began mirroring the symptoms and by February, three women were accused of bewitching the two young girls: a Caribbean enslaved woman named Tituba, a homeless beggar named Sarah Good, and an impoverished elderly women named Sarah Osborn.

 Seeing that her fate was sealed, Tituba confessed to being a witch and began accusing others of dark magic.
 Other women followed her lead and hysteria ensued.
 On June 10, the first alleged witch, Bridget Bishop, was hung at the gallows in Salem and many more died thereafter.
 In total over 150 men and women were implicated during this period.

 By the late 1690s, the trials were deemed unlawful, and a decade later financial restitution was given to those families whose loved ones had been executed or damaged by the hysteria.
 Still, the pain and resentment of what happened in Salem lived on for centuries to come.